 The highlight of the road trip is a stop at a road side café, which makes very acceptable stuffed and coiled flaky pastries known as placinte (I think they might have attempted them on Bake Off recently).
 Vladimir informs me that they are so famous, folk drive out of the city specially to fetch them.
 No delivery service here.
 We sample meat, cheese (with the usual dill) and cherry.
 They are all good, but the cherry is exceptional.
 I doggy bag the remains for supper, along with the remainder of the tons of fruit we bought in the Green Market in Tiraspol.

 Vladimir (I can’t help thinking of Vlad the Drac or Vlad the Impaler) is keen to give me a tour of Chisinau.
 I’m so tired I’m zombified, but I can’t pass up the opportunity and there might be more to Chisinau than the internet and observations so far suggest.
-I’m a little disconcerted when the car stops and we are deposited on the one main drag.
+I’m a little disconcerted, when the car stops and we are deposited on the one main drag.
 A walking tour then - just me and Vlad.
-There is supposed to be Soviet-style architecture and a park.
+There is supposed to be Soviet-style architecture and a nice park.
 There is indeed, but not enough to revive me.

 (Back at the ranch, I’ve checked Vlad’s commentary.
 Whilst generally accurate he seems to have exaggerated about the scale of the inflagration and mixed his politicians up a bit.
 Certainly, several of them seem to have been involved in siphoning off a billion dollars -about 12% of Moldova’s GDP - a couple of years ago.
 Most of what’s written about it on the World Wide Web are garbled accounts in very bad English.)